 13 The loss of efficiency that may result from an unfortunate choice of arbitrators is poignantly exposed by The Rt Hon Lord Justice Kerr in Arbitration v.
 Litigation: The Macao Sardine Case (1987) 3 Arbitration International 79.
 One of the conclusions that can be drawn from the article is that a single arbitrator, ideally confirmed to be acceptable by both parties, may often be preferable to the usual panel of three.

-14 This is different for arbitration under bi- or multilateral investment treaties.
-However, investment treaties usually do not cover regular breaches of contract, as opposed to breaches of specific treaty protections, except in the increasingly rare cases where the treaty contains an 'umbrella clause'.
+14 This is different for arbitration under bilateral or multilateral investment treaties.
+However, investment treaties usually do not cover regular breaches of contract, as opposed to breaches of specific treaty protections, except in the increasingly rare cases where the treaty contains an umbrella clause.

 15 The arbitration institution will provide administrative support to the parties and the arbitral tribunal and will provide the arbitration rules predominantly governing the proceedings.